irvch/DDRL-Project/README.md

 ## Results

-Our OT-regularized approach shows improved planning performance compared to baseline methods, with significantly lower Chamfer distances in challenging manipulation tasks.
-The addition of OT regularization helps the world model find more direct paths to the goal while maintaining physical plausibility.
+Our OT-regularized approach demonstrates only marginal improvements in planning performance compared to baseline methods from the original DINO-WM implementation.
+The addition of OT regularization helps the world model find more direct paths to the goal while maintaining physical plausibility in most cases.

+*Figures coming soon*

 ## Limitations